kanokidotorg/kanoki-blog/_posts/2022/11/2022-11-17-pandas-rolling-apply-custom-function-and-other-statistical-operations.md

 ### *window*
 Window calculation format is [n] and [n-1].
 The rolling size of the data is the window size.
 Different approaches exist for applying window size to the data.

-Use of integer value is one approach; it counts the number of integers and performs the function.
+Use of integer value is one approach, it counts the number of integers and performs the function.
 Using period markers is an another method for calculating by time periods.<br>

 We will be applying rolling to the *'Close'* column of our data.